ameliabedelia/fi_fsu/content/authors/hsinyu/_index.md

 superuser: false
 title: Hsinyu Lin
 user_groups:
-- Masters Students
+- Alumni
 ---

-Hsinyu Lin is from Taiwan and graduated from National Tsinghua University (NTHU) with dual degrees in Foreign Languages and Literatures and Life Science.
-She is now a Masters student in Microbiology at Friedrich Schiller University Jena.
-She has a burgeoning interest in microbiomes and is mining publicly available data to characterize the global distribution of human fungal pathogens for her MS thesis.
-In her leisure time she likes to travel, dance, listen to music, and hang out with friends.
+Hsinyu Lin was a Masters student in the group from 2022-23.
+Her thesis was on environmental surveillance of human pathogenic fungi using metabarcoding.

+She is currently back in her native Taiwan using the bioinformatic skills she acquired in her Masters thesis to perform microbiome analyses for a company.